graphiti-api/graphiti/guides/concepts/resources.md

 end
 {% endhighlight %}

+To customize the foreign key, you will need to specify a hash rather than a symbol.
+The hash key is the relationship name, so the above is equivalent to

+{% highlight ruby %}
+# app/resources/employee_resource.rb

+many_to_many :teams, foreign_key: { team_memberships: :team_id }
+{% endhighlight %}

+If using ActiveRecord, and the API relationship name does not match your Model relationship name, use `:as` to specify the model relationship that should be used to derive the query:

+{% highlight ruby %}
+# The API relationship is "teams", ActiveRecord has "groups"
+many_to_many :teams, as: :groups
+{% endhighlight %}

 ##### 5.5 polymorphic_belongs_to

 With polymorphic associations, a Resource can belong to more than one other Resource, on a single association.
 Though these relationships are not specific to `ActiveRecord`, we'll use `ActiveRecord` conventions to describe the use case.